Blog

 HR Forecasting

 HR forecasting is the process of predicting future HR needs for an organization based on a variety of factors, including business goals, workforce trends, and market conditions.
 HR professionals use a variety of techniques to forecast HR needs, such as analyzing workforce data, conducting workforce planning, and reviewing market research.
-The goal of HR forecasting is to ensure that an organization has the right number of employees with the right skills in the right roles at the right time, in order to meet its business goals and objectives.

 There are several stages involved in HR forecasting, including: